kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

     - A (root class)
     - B is derived from A
+      - B is an A
-      - B is not a C
+      - B is not a C - There is no inheritance relationship directly between B and C.
     - C is derived from A
     - D is derived from C
     - E is derived from D